 You probably have some plants that are still happily producing, and obviously, you don’t want to remove them in the middle of a great harvest.
 But, if you’ve got any plants you want to save seeds from, quit deadheading them or harvesting them and allow them to begin concentrating their energy on seed production now.
 And be sure to allow wildflowers and native plants to continue their autumn cycle.
 This can give your plants a chance to self-sow and feed your local birds and friendly pollinators.

 Prep your soil in the Fall.

 Autumn is the best time to replenish the soil for a healthy garden.
 Weed the area well so that no competition gets established over the winter.
 Mix in shredded leaves, compost, or rotted manure to enrich the soil.

 If you’re not using the land over the next season, plant a cover crop like clover that can be turned under as green manure later.
 Covering the soil with organic mulch protects it from winter weather and will gradually add organic material as the mulch breaks down.

 Take care of your garden tools and do a general tidy-up of your storage areas.
 Sharpen clippers, pull up tomato stakes and plant supports, and drain and put away your hoses.
 There’s nothing quite so frustrating as having last year’s maintenance to do or needing to replace items that were destroyed because they weren’t cleaned and properly stored.
 It’s much more fun to focus your time and energy on starting your seeds than doing last season’s work.

 Worried you’ll forget something?
 Use this checklist to keep track:

-- Empty pots and clean them for next year
+- Empty flower pots and clean them for next year

 - Save seeds for next year